UAE: Abu Dhabi's First Net-Zero Energy Mosque Opens Doors For Ramadan

-(MENAFN- Mid-East Info) Masdar City Mosque blends heritage, innovation, and sustainability, welcoming worshippers during the Holy Month (WeTransfer here: )
+Masdar City Mosque blends heritage, innovation, and sustainability, welcoming worshippers during the Holy Month

 Powered entirely by the sun, the mosque produces as much energy as it consumes annually and is inspired by Al Bidyah Mosque, one of the UAE's oldest mosques.
 It holds LEED Platinum, 4 Pearl PBRS Estidama, and Net-Zero Energy Certification from the International Living Future Institute (ILFI).